HydroponicAdvice.comUpdated May 2026

 Traditional strawberry growing in the UK means a short summer season, slug battles, and plants that decline after 3-4 years.
 Hydroponics solves all of this.

 Year-round production: Day-neutral varieties produce continuously regardless of season.
-I pick strawberries in January.
+We pick strawberries in January.
 That alone justifies the setup.

 No pests: Indoor growing eliminates slugs, birds, and most soil-borne diseases.
 Powdery mildew can still occur with poor airflow, but it's manageable.